Tuesday's Scottish Gossip

-Scottish Gossip: Giakoumakis, Celtic, Rangers, Davis, McGregor, Hibs, McGeady
+Scottish Gossip: Giakoumakis, Celtic, Porteous, Hibs, Rangers, McGregor

 Last updated on .From the section Scottish